dejanbogdanovski/website-repos/README.md

 ## How to setup:
 1.Create a folder and place the docker-compose.yml file in that folder.
-2.Open Command Prompt and go inside the folder with the docker-compose.yml file, then run the command bellow.
+2.Open Command Prompt and go inside the folder with the docker-compose.yml file, then run the command bellow :point_down:.
 After that open localhost on your web browser and wait for the installation of Magento, if the installation is completed successfully, Magento luma home page will appear.:
 ```
 docker-compose up -d
 ```